 The Officers of the IA Society shall be the Society President, Society President Elect, Society Vice President, and Society Treasurer.
 The Society Past President will continue ex officio in the organization until his successor takes his place.

-The Society Officers shall be IEEE Fellows or Senior Members and shall be appointed by the Council in a manner and for terms as prescribed in the Bylaws.
+The Society Officers shall hold a minimum IEEE Member grade of Senior Member and shall be appointed by the Council in a manner and for terms as prescribed in the Bylaws.

 The Society Officers shall be the corresponding officers of the Council and the Society Executive Board and shall have duties and responsibilities as prescribed in the Bylaws.